qinhongfly/qinhongfly.github.io/index.md

 <img class="profile-picture" src="bio.jpg">

 (蒋沁宏)
-Senior R&D Manager, [SenseTime Group Ltd.](https://www.sensetime.com/en/)
+Dupty Directory of R&D, [SenseTime Group Ltd.](https://www.sensetime.com/en/)
 Email: [jiangqinhong at senseauto dot com]()
 <br/>

 ## Short Biography
 ---
-Currently I am a senior R&D Manager at SenseTime, leading the perception model&application team in intelligent driving group.
+Currently I am a Dupty Director of R&D at SenseTime, leading the perception model&application team in intelligent driving group.
 Before that, I was also responsible for the prediction team.

 We are recruiting self-motivated researchers/developers.
 If you are instrested in topics related to autonoumous driving, including perception, sensor fusion, trajectory prediction and software engineering, please send me your CV.